COVID-19 (Coronavirus) Updates

 - Launched the ShipBob Giving Fund to give to those experiencing financial hardship by unexpected tragedies.
 This fund has already raised $50,000 for those working through issues including schools shutting down, businesses closing, and health concerns.
 This fund will remain in perpetuity long after COVID-19 to support associates who need to bridge that financial gap through extreme situations.

 On March 12, we issued a mandatory Work From Home policy for all employees based at our headquarters.
-In accordance with Executive Order 2020-10 issued by the State of Illinois and federal government ruling, the policy will stay in effect until April 30, 2020 as opposed to the original date set for return on April 1st, until further notice.
+In accordance with Executive Order 2020-10 issued by the State of Illinois and federal government ruling, the policy will stay in effect until July 1, 2020 as opposed to the original date set until further notice.